gudlyf/zork_ai_player/README.md

 - The AI may not always make optimal decisions
 - Some puzzles in Zork are quite difficult even for AI
 - You can interrupt the program with Ctrl+C (will auto-save if enabled)
-- The conversation history grows with each turn, affecting API costs
+- The learning system keeps token usage low by only storing key insights
 - Use `--verbose` flag to see detailed debug information
 - Colors are supported on most modern terminals (macOS Terminal, iTerm2, Linux terminals)
 - Save files are stored in `games/saves/` in Quetzal format (.qzl) and are compatible with any Frotz interpreter
+- Learning data is stored in JSON format and persists across sessions
-- When resuming, the AI continues from the saved game state with full context
+- When resuming, the AI continues from the saved game state with full context and previous knowledge
+- The AI learns from "passes through" mechanics and other special game features